YnotY2/LamdaTest_Check_Live_Environment/README.md

 ## Overview

 The LambdaTest Environment Check Tool is a Python script designed to determine whether the conditions are met to utilize LambdaTest "Real Devices."
-It conducts checks for the availability of specified uploaded apps, network-uploaded apps, and specified devices.
+It conducts checks for the availability of:
+-specified uploaded apps, network-uploaded apps, and specified devices.

 ## Prerequisites